If your child will be 3 years old between 1 September and 31 December 2017

 - Children born between 1 April - 31 August become eligible from 1 September.

-- Children born between 1 September - 31 December become eligible from 1 January.
+- *Children born between 1 September - 31 December become eligible from 1 January.
+You must apply now if your child's birthday falls within these dates.
+Don't leave it until 31st December 2017.

 Your child’s 15 hour or 30 hour place is free.
 However, providers can offer additional services which you may be charged for and this may include lunch.
 Parents/carers should be offered a choice of providing a packed lunch where the provider charges for lunch.